 Asinabka Festival is an Indigenous-run organization located in Ottawa on the unceded and unsurrendered territory of the Algonquin Nation.
 We are an important key event in the City of Ottawa, in Eastern Ontario, and one of only a few arts presenters that solely focuses on supporting and presenting Indigenous artists and Indigenous content in the region.
-Asinabka Festival was launched in 2012, and will celebrates 10 years of operation in 2021.
-The Festival was founded to support diverse and contemporary work of Indigenous directors, producers and screenwriters working in film, video, audio, music, performance, and digital media.
+Asinabka Festival was launched in 2012, and celebrates 11 years of operation in 2022.
+The Festival was founded to support diverse and contemporary work by Indigenous directors, producers and screenwriters working in film, video, audio, music, performance, and digital media.

 Elder William Commanda

 In the Algonquin language (Anishinabemowin), the word “Asinabka” means “place of glare rock”.
 The Asinabka area includes Victoria Island and the Chaudière Falls, which are both located between Ottawa and Gatineau on the Ottawa River.
 Asinabka is considered a sacred site, where for thousands of years ceremonies and offerings of tobacco have been made, and continue to be made.